 At the appointment

 Between this appointment and the next, Baby will get the second dose of the vaccines for acellular pertussis, diphtheria, and tetanus.
-If Baby didn’t get them at his last appointment, this visit will likely include the last dose of the vaccine for pneumococcal conjugate and the first dose for measles, mumps, rubella, and varicella.
+If Baby didn’t get them at their last appointment, this visit will likely include the last dose of the vaccine for pneumococcal conjugate and the first dose for measles, mumps, rubella, and varicella.

 Some milestones your healthcare provider might be looking for include bending down without falling, imitating you, walking well, putting blocks in cups, scribbling, drinking without spilling, saying a couple words, listening to a story, helping in the house, and bringing you toys.